TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 ## Model Input Size, Detection Sensitivity, and Run Time

-There are currently two versions of YOLO v9 for use with this plugin:
+There are currently two versions of YOLO v9 model weights available for download that can be used with this plugin:

 * [YOLO v9 "small" 320x320 input size](https://github.com/dbro/frigate-detector-edgetpu-yolo9/releases/download/v1.5/yolov9-s-relu6-tpumax_320_int8_edgetpu.tflite)

-This version runs in 10ms on the reference system which is quite old.
-Faster performance is possible when running on a faster CPU.
-With a detection speed of 10ms, it should allow one Coral device to perform detections on 100 images per second.
+This version takes 10ms to run detections on my old system, and should run a bit faster on newer systems.
+This translates to a capacity of 100 detections per second.
 Note that there can be multiple detections run for a single frame from the video feed, if there are multiple separate areas where motion gets detected.
-All 334 operations that are part of the model run on the Google Coral TPU.
+According to the EdgeTPU compiler, all 334 operations that are part of the model run on the Google Coral TPU.

 * [YOLO v9 "small" 512x512 input size](https://github.com/dbro/frigate-detector-edgetpu-yolo9/releases/download/v1.5/yolov9-s-relu6-tpumax_512_int8_edgetpu.tflite)

 This model runs in about 21ms.
-It can detect smaller objects relative to the full frame size.
-It might be preferable in situations where it is important to detect small or faraway objects.
+It can detect smaller objects relative to the full frame size when compared with the 320x320 size version of the model.
+It might be preferable in situations where it is important to detect small or faraway objects within a large region of motion.
 All but 2 of the 334 operations in the model run on the Google Coral TPU, and the 2 that do not run at the end of the model's sequence which means the slowdown is minimal.
 The main reason for the slower operation is the larger tensor sizes.
-The operating temperature of this model is around 60 degrees C when running a 40 fps load test, versus 50 degrees for the 320x320 model above.

-Note that Frigate typically sends a portion of the overall image from the camera, which it calls a "Region".
-The regions are determined by a motion detection method that looks for areas with clusters of motion.
-For example, on a still day, a region might be tightly cropped around a cat walking across a lawn.
-On a windy autumn day with many leaves or rain creating motion in the overall image, the region of motion could be the entire image.
-Frigate next resizes the region to match the detection model's input size, then sends it to the detector.

-To understand how Frigate uses motion to trigger object detection processing, see [this explanation in the Frigate FAQ](https://docs.frigate.video/configuration/masks/#further-clarification).

 Other versions of YOLO may run with this plugin, but they are not supported or offered for download here.